sensiasoft/sensorhub/_docs/2015-03-11-your-first-sensor.md

 The sensor module class is responsible for creating an output interface object (implementation of [ISensorDataInterface][]) for each sensor ouput and preparing the SensorML description of the sensor.

 For the Fake Weather example module, implementation is provided in [FakeWeatherSensor][].
 This module only defines a single output and no control input.
-The next snippet shows the constructor where the output interface is instantiated, initialized, and appended to the output list using the `addOutput()` method provided by [AbstractSensorOutput][]:
+The next snippet shows the constructor where the output interface is instantiated, initialized, and appended to the output list using the `addOutput()` method provided by [AbstractSensorModule][]:

 ```java
 public FakeWeatherSensor()